Myofascial Pain and Perpetuating Factors

 There is a long list of them and they can be physical (poor occlusion, poor posture), nutritional (vitamin deficiencies), hormonal, emotional (stress, depression) and many others.

 As an example – sleep impairment is becoming a common complaint in a growing number of the population.
-One particular and mounting problem in this area is the condition known as sleep apnea.
-Learn more about sleep apnea and the treatments available.
+One particular and mounting problem in this area is a deficiency in Vitamin D. Stasha Gominak worked as a general neurologist before retiring in 2016 to focus on teaching medical professionals more about the role Vitamin D plays in sleep and general health.
+Learn more about Right Sleep and the treatments available.

 A consultation with any of our doctors and some follow up diagnostic tests will reveal if there are underlying perpetuating factors that should be considered.
 It could be one of your keys to obtaining optimal health.